France (name)

-France is a unisex given name and a French and Slovene surname.
+France is a unisex given name and an English, French, and Slovene surname.
 In French-speaking countries, France may be a woman's first name.
 In France, it may derive from an ethnic name for an inhabitant of the country; a variant is Lafrance.
 In Slovenia, France may derive from the personal name "France", a vernacular form of "Frančišek", Latin Franciscus ("Francis").
 It may also be an Americanized spelling of the German given or surname "Franz".